Diverse Sun Tattoo Designs

 While belly button sun designs aren't only seen on women, this is considered a more feminine tattoo.
 The placement of the design on the midriff allows it to be seen when sporting your bikini or soaking up a little sun.
 This design is all about individualism and being confident in who you are.
 While color can be added to the design, these are typically simplistic or intricate works of black and gray.

-The geometric designs of Polynesian art have developed over a millenia, and were commonly found on several tribes like the Maori in the beginning of world exploration.
+The geometric designs of Polynesian art have developed over a millennia and were commonly found on several tribes like the Maori in the beginning of world exploration.
 These large designs hold many meanings, and the sun is no exception.
 In this style, you can find the sun will symbolize leadership, rebirth, and even eternity.

-This design is usually done in a single color and can consist of just the sun tattoo or combine several different elements over a large area.
+This design is usually done in a single color and can consist of just the sun tattoo or combine several elements over a large area.
 You'll typically find that the Polynesian sun is done on a larger scale and covers a large area like encircling the bicep, thigh, calf, chest, or back.
 While you might think this design is found more on men, women may choose this bold design element as well.

 Sun and Three Stars

 Sun and stars can hold a lot of symbolic meaning including patriotism, just like this tattoo that represents the Philippines and their flag.
-The sun is said to symbolize unity and freedom, while the five-point stars are symbolic of the first three islands to start the revolution.
+The sun is said to symbolize unity and freedom while the five-point stars are symbolic of the first three islands to start the revolution.
 The way the islands are woven into the tattoo leaves no doubt about the wearer's love of country, and having it black and gray creates a dramatic effect.

 Additionally, the sun on the flag has eight points, but the way that the tattooist chose to have it rising out of the islands adds another level of beauty and interest.
 When you are adding detailed elements like the islands to a tattoo, you'd need a larger space to really capture the essence of the islands and make it work correctly.

-A total eclipse of the heart is just one meaning that can be found behind an eclipse tattoo.
 An eclipse tattoo can actually hold several different meanings, depending on how you see the relationship of the sun and the moon.
 Some cultures see the sun as the masculine entity, while the moon is the feminine entity.
 The combination of these two is the essence of perfect unity.

 An eclipse is also a symbol of strength in the way that the moon can block out the mighty sun.
 Regardless of the meaning, these tattoos work well in black and gray and usually work best as a standalone feature.
 That's not to say you can't add an eclipse to your overall sleeve theme, however.